 Hoping to hear back from your camper?
 Consider including a collection of pre-addressed/stamped postcards and envelopes.
 Send a postcard made out to the younger sibling who’s really missing big brother.
 One mom even suggested writing a couple questions on a page leaving room after each for a short answer.
 Or how about a fun fill-in-the-blank.
 “The best place I visited at camp so far was _____ because ______.”
 You might be surprised how well this works for campers of all ages.
 You could also make your own funny, personalized Madlibs for your camper.

 Extra toiletries, sunscreen, or a few luxury items are always fun.
-Girl campers might love getting a surprise travel-sized fun scent or towel wrap cover up.
-Boy campers might enjoy an after-sun soother or a new pair of sunglasses.
+Campers might love getting a surprise travel-sized fun scent, towel wrap cover up, an after-sun soother, or a new pair of sunglasses.

 Are you traveling while your kids are at camp?
 A t-shirt, souvenir, or captioned photos from your trip make great care package stuffers for your camper.

 Speaking of photos, how about including a disposable waterproof camera with a campy list of “must take” photos?
-Here are some good examples: You and a dance partner at the rodeo dance, cabin time, a new friend, you and your counselors, etc. Or for a splurge item, how about an instant camera with fun film?
+Here are some good examples: You and a new or old friend, cabin time, you and your counselors, etc. Or for a splurge item, how about an instant camera with fun film?